My Policy around photographing Church Weddings

 You wouldn’t think I’d need a policy on church weddings, but I want to make it really clear to my couples what factors they need to consider in relation to their wedding photography when getting married in church.

 I really love a church ceremony.
-I’m not religious myself but I find a church ceremony beautiful and engaging.
 There’s something reassuringly comforting about the fact that hundreds if not thousands of couples have stood in the same spot, saying the same words and making the same commitment to each other over the years.
 The same hymns sung by generations of the same family.
-Well-loved traditions can be beautiful.
+Well-loved traditions are beautiful and meaningful.

-And yet I feel more tense as I approach a church wedding than I do when I’m on my way to photograph any other kind of ceremony because, frankly, a lot of vicars, priests and officials within the church have behaved negatively towards me because I am a wedding photographer.
+And yet I often feel tense as I approach a church wedding because, frankly, a lot of vicars, priests and officials within the church have behaved negatively towards me because I am a wedding photographer.
+And I absolutely understand that any assumption about me is based on past experience and the behaviour of the photographers who have photographed in the space before me.

 You can stand at the back…

-I am made to stand at the back or up in the rafters or on a fixed point, behind a column.
+Because of the actions of a few, I am often made to stand at the back or up in the rafters or on a fixed point, behind a column.
 Sometimes I am told to be quiet and “not to ruin it” and not to “draw attention to myself”.

 I believe that the wedding ceremony is sacred and 100% about the couple, whether they marry in a church or any other venue.
 I’d never want to do anything to detract from the importance of the promises they are making to each other.